JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Animal Kingdom

 In all fairness, Animal Kingdom is my least favorite park.
-This being said, it is far better than any zoo I've ever visited, in terms of interaction especially.
-The opportunities for education are everywhere, with conservation and awareness in the forefront.
+This being said, it is far better than any zoo I've ever visited, in terms of interaction with the world around you, it especially magnificent.
+The opportunities for education are everywhere, with conservation and awareness in the forefront of every attraction.

-The Kilimanjaro Safari is a great ride to hit first thing.
-We usually get a fastpass for the first hour, and when the park opens, we go straight to the standby line, ride it, then use our fastpass to ride it a second time.
+The Kilimanjaro Safari is a great ride to hit first thing in the morning.
+We usually get a Fastpass for the first hour, and when the park opens, we go straight to the standby line, ride it, then use our Fastpass to ride it a second time.
 Once the morning is over, the animals are harder to see, and the experience is not as nice, so the earlier the better in our experience.

 We enjoy eating at Tusker House, grabbing one of the better buffets in Walt Disney World.
 It is a character dining experience, with Mickey, Minnie, Donald, and Goofy.
 If you are on the dining plan, this is a good value if your children enjoy the character experience.
 The food ranges from traditional Disney buffet options to unique African offerings.